Go to content (click on Intro)

 Placements

-To request a place for carrying out Internships (6 optional ECTS= 150hr) you will need to access the internships web platform
+To request a place you need to access the company placement website platform

 Internships